Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 2. Format your code using tools like Prettier or your editor’s built-in formatter.

 ### Step 6: Document the Testing Process
+1. Create `MyReadme.md` file.
-1. Create a testing checklist for future reference:
+1. Write a testing checklist for future reference:
     - Include all tested features and scenarios.
     - Mark each item as passed or failed during testing.
 2. Note any bugs fixed and remaining issues (if any).